|Major Groups > Gilled Mushrooms > Dark-Spored > Pholiota > Hemipholiota populnea|

 Hemipholiota populnea probably appears in your field guide as "Pholiota destruens."
 However, that species has been synonymized with Pholiota populnea (see, for example, Noordeloos 1999)—and contemporary DNA-based study (Jacobssen & Larsson 2007) supports the idea that the species belongs in the genus Hemipholiota, more closely related to Galerina marginata than to the core group of Pholiota species.

-Thanks to Stephen Morreale for collecting, documenting, and preserving Hemipholiota populnea for study; his collection is deposited in The Herbarium of Michael Kuo.
+Thanks to Stephen Morreale and Hoa Pham for collecting, documenting, and preserving Hemipholiota populnea for study; their collections are deposited in The Herbarium of Michael Kuo.

 Ecology: Saprobic; growing alone, gregariously, or in clusters on the deadwood of cottonwoods (Populus trichocarpa, Populus deltoides, Populus deltoides ssp. monilifera, Populus angustifolia, and Populus balsamifera) and occasionally on the wood of other hardwoods (especially willows) in riparian ecosystems; often growing from cut surfaces of recently downed logs; late summer, fall, and winter; widely distributed in North America.
-The illustrated and described collection is from New York.
+The illustrated and described collections are from New York and Colorado.

 Cap: 8–26 cm; convex, becoming broadly convex; surface sticky or slimy when fresh and young, but soon dry; bald and yellowish brown underneath cottony, whitish to buff scales and veil remnants; margin shaggy.